← Back to ResourcesBreed Guides

 Frameworks that help:

-1. HHHHHMM Scale (Dr. Alice Villalobos) — Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More good days than bad.
+1. HHHHHMM Scale (Dr. Alice Villalobos): Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More good days than bad.
 Each rated 0–10.
-Total under 35/70 suggests poor quality of life
+A total under 35/70 suggests poor quality of life

-2. Butterfly Effect — track favorite activities.
-When 50%+ of favorites are gone consistently for 1–2 weeks, quality is significantly compromised
+2. Butterfly Effect: track favourite activities.
+When 50%+ of favourites have been gone consistently for 1–2 weeks, quality is significantly compromised

-3. Pain management first — treat cardiac symptoms aggressively.
+3. Pain management first: treat cardiac symptoms aggressively under cardiologist guidance.
 Diuretics for breathing comfort, pimobendan for stamina, antiarrhythmics if rhythm issues

-4. Appetite — sustained 3+ days of refusing favorite food typically signals decline
+4. Appetite: sustained 3+ days of refusing favourite food typically signals decline

-5. Dignity — incontinence, severe breathing difficulty, persistent vomiting suggest quality has been lost
+5. Dignity: incontinence, severe breathing difficulty, persistent vomiting suggest quality of life has been lost

-Calgary hospice care: in-home euthanasia services available — Lap of Love, Compassionate Care Veterinary Hospice. $400–$700 home euthanasia.
-Many families prefer this for peaceful, family-present passing.
+Calgary hospice care: in-home euthanasia services include Lap of Love and Compassionate Care Veterinary Hospice.
+Home euthanasia typically runs $400–$700.
+Many families prefer this for a peaceful, family-present passing.

-After care: Calgary cremation services (Companion Animal Cremation), $200–$500 individual cremation.
+After-care: Calgary cremation services (Companion Animal Cremation and others) range $200–$500 for individual cremation.

 Specific Doberman end-of-life considerations:

-• Cardiac decline often progressive over weeks-months, allowing planning
+• Cardiac decline is often progressive over weeks or months, which allows planning

-• Sometimes sudden — SCD without warning, leaving family in grief without preparation
+• Sometimes it is sudden (SCD without warning), leaving family in grief without preparation

-• Quality-of-life trajectory often clear: increasing exercise intolerance + decreased appetite + breathing difficulty + medication-resistant symptoms
+• The quality-of-life trajectory is often clear: increasing exercise intolerance, decreased appetite, breathing difficulty, and medication-resistant symptoms

-• Most Dobermans euthanized due to quality-of-life decline, not technical “death from heart failure” alone
+• Most Dobermans are euthanised due to quality-of-life decline, not technical “death from heart failure” alone

 Pet loss support: Calgary pet loss support groups, Lap of Love grief resources, Argus Institute pet loss hotline.
 The decision for euthanasia is yours alone.